Amine: Epoxy resin curing agents

 Amines are often used as epoxy resin curing agents.
-These include dimethylethylamine, cyclohexylamine, and a variety of diamines such as 4,4 -diaminodicyclohexylmethane.
+These include dimethylethylamine, cyclohexylamine, and a variety of diamines such as 4,4-diaminodicyclohexylmethane.
 Multifunctional amines such as tetraethylenepentamine and triethylenetetramine are also widely used in this capacity.
 The reaction proceeds by the lone pair of electrons on the amine nitrogen attacking the outermost carbon on the oxirane ring of the epoxy resin.
 This relieves ring strain on the epoxide and is the driving force of the reaction.
+Molecules with tertiary amine functionality are often used to accelerate the epoxy-amine curing reaction and include substances such as 2,4,6-Tris(dimethylaminomethyl)phenol.
+It has been stated that this is the most widely used room temperature accelerator for two-component epoxy resin systems.